A Natural Approach

 h

-A balanced earth element allows you to feel solidity in connection with yourself & your surroundings.
-When in balance, you may feel safe, grounded, resilient, & confident.
-Anatomically, the root chakra is located at the base of the spine.
+A balanced earth element may better support and permit feelings of solidity and a connection with yourself, others, & your surroundings.
+When the earth element is balanced, feelings of safety, resiliency, and generally feeling “grounded” are common.
+Anatomically, the root “chakra”, or energy center in the body, is located at the base of the spine.
 We engage the perineum to activate root energy, or mula bandha, which prevents the downward escape of energy.
-A deficit in this chakra occurs when we do not feel grounded.
-An overly active root chakra occurs when we feel too heavy, or lethargic.
-In order to balance this chakra, we practice grounding through the bottoms our feet or by allowing our entire body to touch the earth through yoga postures such as mountain, corpse, & child’s.
-By integrating ties from our ropes practice that focus on the feet or entire body, such as the heel tie, or full-body harness, we are able to further emphasize this connection.
-Here, we come into our bodies as we notice the interplay of the three gunas in all experience & postures of Asana.
+A deficit in root energy frequently occurs when we do not feel “grounded”.
+Overly active root energy may be experienced as general feelings of lethargy.
+To balance this root energy, we practice grounding through the bottoms of the feet or by allowing our entire body to touch the earth (through yoga postures such as mountain, corpse, & child’s poses).
+Echoing this placement by integrating ties from our ropes practice that focus on the feet or entire body (such as the heel tie, or full-body harness), we can further emphasize this connection.
+Here, we step into the body and observe the interplay of the three gunas (sattva, rajas, and tamas).

 W